How to Write a Marketing Plan + Templates & Examples

 • Summary of expected outcomes for the proposed marketing plan.
 Include financial projections where possible.

-• References to a digital marketing plan that the writer has used as reference
+• References to digital marketing resources that the writer has used as reference